Ettore Sottsass: Other works

-Sottsass created a vast body of work: furniture, jewelry, ceramics, glass, silver work, lighting, office machine design and buildings.
-He inspired generations of architects and designers.
-In 2006 the Los Angeles County Museum of Art held the first major museum survey exhibition of his work in the United States.
+Sottsass created a vast body of work spanning furniture, jewellery, ceramics, glass, silverwork, lighting, office machine design and buildings.
+In 2006, the Los Angeles County Museum of Art held the first major museum survey exhibition of his work in the United States.
 A retrospective exhibition, Ettore Sottsass: Work in Progress, was held at the Design Museum in London in 2007.
-In 2009, the Marres Centre for Contemporary Culture in Maastricht presented a re-construction of a Sottsass' exhibition Miljö för en ny planet [Landscape for a new planet], which took place in the Nationalmuseum in Stockholm in 1969.
-In 2017, on the occasion of Sottsass' 100th birthday, the Met Breuer museum in New York City presented the retrospective Ettore Sottsass: Design Radical.
+In 2009, the Marres Centre for Contemporary Culture in Maastricht presented a reconstruction of Sottsass's 1969 exhibition Miljö för en ny planet (Landscape for a New Planet), which had taken place in the Nationalmuseum in Stockholm.
+In 2017, on the occasion of Sottsass's centenary, the Met Breuer museum in New York City presented the retrospective Ettore Sottsass: Design Radical.

-One of his works—Telefono Enorme, designed with David M. Kelley for Brondi—is part of the MOMA Collection, as well as many drawings.
-Design objects and drawings by Sottsass are also in the permanent collections of the Metropolitan Museum of Art, the Design Museum in London, the Vitra Design Museum, the Brooklyn Museum, the Cooper Hewitt, Smithsonian Design Museum, the Stedelijk Museum, Los Angeles County Museum of Art, Musée National d'Art Moderne in Paris, Philadelphia Museum of Art, and the Museum of Fine Arts, Houston.
+One of his works, Telefono Enorme, designed with David M. Kelley for Brondi, is part of the MoMA collection, along with many drawings.
+Design objects and drawings by Sottsass are also in the permanent collections of the Metropolitan Museum of Art, the Design Museum in London, the Vitra Design Museum, the Brooklyn Museum, the Cooper Hewitt, Smithsonian Design Museum, the Stedelijk Museum, the Los Angeles County Museum of Art, the Musée National d'Art Moderne in Paris, the Philadelphia Museum of Art and the Museum of Fine Arts, Houston.

-In 1999, he was awarded the Sir Misha Black award and was added to the College of Medallists.
+In 1999, he was awarded the Sir Misha Black Medal and was added to the College of Medallists.

 In 2023, his work was included in the exhibition Mirror Mirror: Reflections on Design at Chatsworth at Chatsworth House.